 For more details, please see his full research profile.

-Patrick ffrench teaches across a range of modules in the Department of French, specialising in 20th-century French literature, post-war French thought, and critical theory.
+Patrick ffrench teaches across a range of undergraduate and postgraduate modules in the Department of Languages, Literatures and Cultures, specialising in 20th-century French literature and film, post-war French thought, and critical theory.

 Expertise and public engagement